ONSdigital/rdsa-utils/docs/index.md

 ## Dependency Update: PySpark

 To optimise the installation process and accommodate users with pre-installed environments, `pyspark` is now classified as a **development dependency**.
 This adjustment avoids potential conflicts in environments where `pyspark` is already available, such as **Cloudera Data Platform**.

 ### For Users:

 - **If your environment does not have `pyspark` pre-installed:** You will need to manually install `pyspark` to utilise features dependent on it.
 This can be done by running `pip install pyspark==<version>` when setting up your environment, replacing `<version>` with the specific version required for your project.

 - **If `pyspark` is pre-installed in your environment:** No additional action is required.
 This change ensures seamless integration without overwriting or conflicting with the existing `pyspark` installation.

 This modification streamlines `rdsa-utils` for various use cases, enhancing both flexibility and user experience.

+## 📬 Contact

+For questions, support, or feedback about `rdsa-utils`, please email [RDSA.Support@ons.gov.uk](mailto:RDSA.Support@ons.gov.uk).